Course code: N820

 Individual offers may vary

-GCSE (minimum grade C): at least 3 subjects including English language and mathematics or a science.
+GCSE (minimum grade C or 4/5): at least 3 subjects including English language and mathematics or a science.

 Other: Extensive industrial experience.